apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Obama jumps in to help Biden defeat Trump again**
+**Lakers erase 19-point, 4th-quarter deficit, outlast Bucks in 2OT stunner without LeBron James**

-You can read more about it [here](https://www.cnn.com/2024/03/27/politics/barack-obama-joe-biden-bill-clinton-donald-trump/index.html).
+You can read more about it [here](https://sports.yahoo.com/lakers-erase-19-point-4th-quarter-deficit-outlast-bucks-2ot-stunner-without-lebron-james-024408196.html).

 ## Requirements
 - Python 3.8